Glossary

 An acronym for random breath test or roadside breath test.

-Drivers may be stopped at any point along any road by a police officer for an RBT to test for the presence of alcohol or other drugs in a person’s system.
-The aim of RBT is to measure if you are impaired by alcohol at the time of driving.
+Drivers may be stopped at any point along any road by a police officer for a RBT to test for the presence of alcohol in a person’s system.
+This aim of RBT is to measure if you are impaired by alcohol at the time of driving.

 Random roadside drug testing